sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentservices-login-willshowui.md

 # WillShowUI

-`WillShowUI` specifies in what circumstances the user interface (UI) is displayed for [ImageSelection](microsoft-windows-setup-windowsdeploymentservicesimageselection.md).
+`WillShowUI` specifies in what circumstances the user interface (UI) is displayed for Windows Deployment Services login.

 ## Values